-- Cues can be recorded into the playback faders, the macro buttons, the upper preset faders and the onscreen Playbacks window. - [Record Mode] lets you select Record By Fixture (all attributes of any modified or selected fixture are saved), Record By Channel (only modified attributes are saved), Record Stage (all fixtures with a non-zero dimmer channel are saved) or Quick Build (see next section). - Record By Channel is useful if you want to layer multiple cues to create an effect. - If you are recording a lot of cues, you can press the Menu Latch button to keep the Record Cue menu active.
-Press Exit to leave Record Cue mode. - The touch screen immediately above each fader (below each fader for the top faders) shows a legend for the playback.
+- Cues can be recorded into the playback faders, the preset faders, the Touch Wing macro buttons and the onscreen Playbacks window. - [Record Mode] lets you select Record By Fixture (all attributes of any modified or selected fixture are saved), Record By Channel (only modified attributes are saved), Record Stage (all fixtures with a non-zero dimmer channel are saved) or Quick Build (see next section). - Record By Channel is useful if you want to layer multiple cues to create an effect. - If you are recording a lot of cues, you can press the Menu Latch button to keep the Record Cue menu active.
+Press Exit to leave Record Cue mode. - The segment of the roller above each playback is a handy place to write down what you've stored in the playback.

+• The bottom of the Touch Wing screen shows a legend for the playback.
 To set this, press [Set Legend], then the playback Swop button (or the touch select button), then enter a legend on the keyboard.
 Press Enter to store it.